+DETAIL SPECIFICATION

-DETAIL SPECIFICATION MANUALS, TECHNICAL - STRUCTURAL REPAIR (AIRCRAFT)
+MANUALS, TECHNICAL - STRUCTURAL REPAIR (AIRCRAFT)

-Comments, suggestions, or questions on this document should be addressed to AFLCMC/HIAM Technical Data Section, 4170 Hebble Creek Road, Bldg.
+Comments, suggestions, or questions on this document should be addressed to AFLCMC/HIS Technical Data Section, 4170 Hebble Creek Road, Bldg.
 280, Door 15, Area A, Wright-Patterson AFB, OH 45433-5653 or emailed to SGMLsupport@us.af.mil.
-Since contact information can change, the currency of this address information should be verified using the ASSIST Online database at https://assist.dla.mil/.
+Since contact information can change, you may want to verify the currency of this address information using the ASSIST Online database at https://assist.dla.mil.

-AMSC F9265
+AMSC 10137